Socialist realism: Reception and impact

 Stalin's adversary, Leon Trotsky, was highly critical of this rigid approach towards the arts.
 He viewed cultural conformity as an expression of Stalinism in which "the literary schools were strangled one after the other" and the method of command extended across various areas from scientific agriculture to music.
 Overall, he regarded socialist realism to be an arbitrary construct of the Stalinist bureaucracy.

 "In that victorious revolution, there is not only the revolution, but also a new privileged stratum...[which] has strangled artistic creation with a totalitarian hand...Even under absolute monarchy art was based on idealization, but not on falsification, whereas in the Soviet Union official art – and none other exists there – is sharing in the fate of official justice; its purpose is to glorify the "Leader" and to manufacture officially a heroic myth...The style of official Soviet painting is being described as "socialist realism" – the label could have been invented only by a bureaucrat at the head of an Arts Department."

+Analyzing the spread of socialist literature in the 1950s, academic Nicolai Volland writes that it expressed a new tradition of "socialist cosmopolitanism."
+Volland writes that this tradition involved the transnational exchange of socialist cultural works as a mechanism of "empowering groups of subalterns that were hitherto shut out of the cosmopolitan world."

 The impact of socialist realist art can still be seen decades after it ceased being the only state-supported style.
 Even before the end of the USSR in 1991, the government had been reducing its practices of censorship.
 After Stalin's death in 1953, Nikita Khrushchev began to condemn the previous regime's practice of excessive restrictions.
 This freedom allowed artists to begin experimenting with new techniques, but the shift was not immediate.
 It was not until the ultimate fall of Soviet rule that artists were no longer restricted by the deposed Communist Party.
 Many socialist realist tendencies prevailed until the mid-to-late 1990s and early 2000s.

 In the 1990s, many Russian artists used the characteristics of socialist realism in an ironic fashion.
 This was completely different from what existed only a couple of decades before.
 Once artists broke from the socialist realist mould, there was a significant power shift.
 Artists began including subjects that could not exist according to Soviet ideals.
-Now that the power over appearances was taken away from the government, artists achieved a level of authority that had not existed since the early 20th century.
+Now that power over appearances was taken away from the government, artists achieved a level of authority that had not existed since the early 20th century.
 In the decade immediately after the fall of the USSR, artists represented socialist realism and the Soviet legacy as a traumatic event.
 By the next decade, there was a unique sense of detachment.